 JUSTICE MONTIE R. DEER

-Justice Montie R. Deer has served in positions throughout his career that span tribal, state, and federal legal systems.
-Pursuant to President Bill Clinton’s nomination and U.S. Senate confirmation, Justice Deer served as Chairman of the National Indian Gaming Commission in Washington D.C. from November 1998 to August 2002.
-As the NIGC Chair, Justice Deer oversaw the day-to-day operations of the independent federal agency responsible for protection of Indian gaming as a means of generating revenue for tribal communities.
+In 1998, Justice Deer was nominated by President Bill Clinton to serve as Chairman of the National Indian Gaming Commission (NIGC) in Washington D.C. and was subsequently confirmed to this post by the U.S. Senate.
+Justice Deer served in this capacity from November of 1998 to August of 2002.
+As NIGC Chairman, Justice Deer oversaw the day-to-day operations of the independent federal agency responsible for protection of Indian gaming as a means of generating revenue for tribal communities.
 After departing Washington D.C., Justice Deer served as the Attorney General for the Muscogee (Creek) Nation.